Common Questions Regarding Aflatoxin in Corn Grain and Silage

 Answer #2: Many different molds can grow on ears of corn.
 Some of these molds can produce mycotoxins, others do not.
 Aflatoxin is only one of hundreds of mycotoxins produced by molds.

 Aspergillus ear rot is a fungal disease resulting in an olive-green, powdery mold generally growing on the tip of the ear, but it may be located all the way to the base.
 This fungal disease is caused mainly by Aspergillus flavus and it can produce aflatoxin.
 The presence of the A. flavus does not necessarily mean that the kernels will contain aflatoxin.
 A. flavus tends to attach kernels when temperatures are 80 to 100°F, in high humidity and with high nighttime temperatures during grain fill and pollination.
-These conditions fit our weather pattern this past July and August.
+These conditions can be seen sometimes in July and August.
 This does not mean that Kentucky grown corn does or does not contain aflatoxin, just that it is possible that it could contain aflatoxin.

 Question #3: Is milk tested for aflatoxin?
 Will I be shut off if my milk tests positive?